 AR-301: Fully Human mAb Against Staphylococcus aureus

-AR-301 (Salvecin®) is a fully human monoclonal IgG1 antibody that specifically targets S. aureus alpha-toxin, an important virulence factor that is secreted by both methicillin-resistant S. aureus (MRSA) and methicillin-sensitive S. aureus (MSSA).
+AR-301 (Salvecin®) is a fully human monoclonal IgG1 antibody (mAb) that specifically targets S. aureus alpha-toxin, an important virulence factor that is secreted by both methicillin-resistant S. aureus (MRSA) and methicillin-sensitive S. aureus (MSSA).
 AR-301 protects against alpha-toxin mediated destruction of host cells, preserving the human immune cells.
 AR-301’s mode of action is independent of the antibiotic resistance profile of S. aureus and it is active against infections caused by both MRSA and MSSA.

 Top-line data was recently reported from a double-blinded, placebo-controlled Phase 2a clinical trial conducted across 31 intensive care units in four European countries and the U.S. evaluating the safety, pharmacokinetics, and efficacy of ascending doses of AR-301.
-AR-301 was tested as an adjunctive therapy to standard of care antibiotics in patients diagnosed with severe hospital-acquired pneumonia (HAP) and ventilator associated pneumonia (VAP) patients caused by S. aureus, most of whom were mechanically ventilated.
+AR-301 was tested as an adjunctive therapy to standard of care antibiotics in patients diagnosed with severe hospital-acquired pneumonia (HAP) and ventilator associated pneumonia (VAP) patients caused by S. aureus.
 Patients treated with AR-301 consistently demonstrated less time spent under mechanical ventilation and higher rates of S. aureus eradication as compared to those treated with antibiotics alone.
 AR-301 was deemed to be safe and well tolerated, as no serious adverse events were reported in patients receiving AR-301 at all dose levels, and there was no difference in adverse events reported among the groups.
 AR-301 was granted Fast Track designation by the FDA and orphan drug designation in the European Union.
 AR-301 is currently being evaluated in a global Phase 3 clinical study.
 Interim clinical data from this study is expected in late 2019.

 Pathogenicity of S. aureus